California State Route 107

 State Route 107 (SR 107) is a state highway in the U.S. state of California that forms part of Hawthorne Boulevard in the Los Angeles Area from State Route 1 (Pacific Coast Highway) in Torrance north to Redondo Beach Boulevard at the Redondo Beach–Lawndale border.
+Though some maps and signs may continue to mark SR 107 as extending north through Lawndale to Interstate 405 (I-405), control of the route within the city was relinquished to that local jurisdiction in 1999 and is thus no longer officially part of the state highway system.
+In 2026, the City of Torrance also began the process for the state to relinquish control of that city's segment of the highway, which would leave only the portion in Redondo Beach remaining.

 Route description

+Route 107 is defined in section 407, subdivision (a), of the California Streets and Highways Code, last amended by the California State Legislature in 2004, and that the highway is "from Route 1 in Torrance to the southern city limits of Lawndale."
+Subdivision (b) states that control of the relinquished former segment of Route 107 in Lawndale is no longer officially part of the state highway system.
+Sections 407.5 and 407.6 also permit the state to also relinquish control of the portion of the highway located in Torrance and Redondo Beach, respectively.

-Route 107 begins at State Route 1 in south Torrance and runs north along Hawthorne Boulevard in its entirety.
-(Hawthorne Boulevard continues south of Route 1 as Los Angeles County Route N-7.)
-The route is a principal arterial surface road in its entirety with grade crossings and maintains a wide right-of-way, often having as many as eight lanes and maintaining a 40 mph (60 km/h) speed limit.
-Route 107 goes through light and medium industrial areas and office towers.
-It also comes in contact with two malls: The South Bay Galleria and the Del Amo Fashion Center.
-It only met one other route along the way: State Route 91 at Artesia Boulevard, which has since been deleted.
+SR 107 begins at State Route 1 in south Torrance and runs north along Hawthorne Boulevard in its entirety (Hawthorne Boulevard continues south of Route 1 as County Route N-7).
+In Redondo Beach, SR 107 crosses Artesia Boulevard (which was part of State Route 91 before it was truncated east to Vermont Avenue in Gardena) in Redondo Beach before Route 107 ends at Redondo Beach Boulevard at the Redondo Beach–Lawndale border.
+SR 107 runs along a stretch of principal arterial a principal arterial surface road in its entirety with grade crossings and maintains a wide right of way, often having as many as eight lanes and maintaining a 40 mph (60 km/h) speed limit.
+This segment of Hawthorne Boulevard goes through light and medium industrial areas and office towers, and serves Del Amo Fashion Center and South Bay Galleria malls.

 SR 107 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.